-- We assess and make investments in renewable energy sources like geothermal or solar when and where it makes sense, environmentally and financially. - ✓ We've installed solar panels on the rooftop of an owned facility. - Our fleet is greener because our mobile marketing offices vans equipped with WiFi, cameras and more - have been fitted with solar panels to reduce energy and power to operate the vehicles. - We incorporate standards from both the ENERGY STAR Program and the U.S. Green Building Council's LEED standards (Leadership in Energy and Environmental Design) into the design of new construction projects. - ✓ We proudly have six ENERGY STAR certified facilities within our portfolio sites. - Our data centers now have new energy-efficient cooling units and smart flooring to distribute air more efficiently. - We continue working toward 100% replacement of fluorescent lights with LED lights across our portfolio sites.
+- · We assess and make investments in renewable energy sources when and where it makes sense, environmentally and financially. - We've installed solar panels on the rooftop of an owned facility. - ✓ Our fleet is greener because our mobile marketing offices vans equipped with WiFi, cameras and more - have been fitted with solar panels to reduce energy and power to operate the vehicles. - We incorporate standards from both the ENERGY STAR Program and the U.S. Green Building Council's LEED standards (Leadership in Energy and Environmental Design) into the design of new construction projects. - We proudly have 31 ENERGY STAR certified facilities within our portfolio sites. - Our data centers now have new energy-efficient cooling units and smart flooring to distribute air more efficiently.
+Both data centers are ENERGY STAR certified. - We continue working toward 100% replacement of fluorescent lights with LED lights across our portfolio sites.